aim-rsf/browseMetadata/README.md

 It will now start looping through the data elements.
 If it skips over one it means it was auto-categorised (more on that later).

+For this demo, it will only process 20 data elements (out of the 35 total).

 ```

+ℹ 20 left to process in this session
-✔ Processing data element 1 of 20
+✔ Processing data element 1 of 35

+ℹ 19 left to process in this session
-✔ Processing data element 2 of 20
+✔ Processing data element 2 of 35

+ℹ 18 left to process in this session
-✔ Processing data element 3 of 20
+✔ Processing data element 3 of 35

+ℹ 17 left to process in this session
-✔ Processing data element 4 of 20
+✔ Processing data element 4 of 35

 DATA ELEMENT ----->  APGAR_1